variejs/docs/forms.md

 <button @click="form.reset()">Reset</button>
 ```

-Or you can use intial() to go back to the intial state when newing up the form
+Or you can use initial() to go back to the initial state when newing up the form

 ```html
 <button @click="form.intial()">Reset</button>